kylestanley1313/ffa-p1/simulation/README.md

 ```

-3. To (i) creates directories for design `sim`, and (ii) generate a YAML file for each configuration of the design:
+3. To (i) creates directories for design `design-id`, and (ii) generate a YAML file for each configuration of the design:

 ```
 Rscript simulation/setup_simulation.R $DESIGN_ID > simulation/results/$DESIGN_ID/log-setup-simulation
 ```

-4. To generate data for each configuration:
+4. To generate data for each configuration (~7 min. with 20 cores):

 ```
 Rscript simulation/simulate_data.R $DESIGN_ID > simulation/results/$DESIGN_ID/log-simulate-data
 ```

-5. To split data for each repetition of each configuration into a traning and test set:
+5. To split data for each repetition of each configuration into a traning and test set (~2 min. with 20 cores):

 ```
 Rscript simulation/split_data.R $DESIGN_ID > simulation/results/$DESIGN_ID/log-split-data